 Instructions

-- Make sauce: Stir in chopped tomatoes, muscovado sugar, and cider vinegar.
+- Build the sauce: Add chopped tomatoes, muscovado sugar, and cider vinegar.
+Stir well to combine.

-- Combine and simmer: Add cooked beans and 400ml water.
-Simmer for 1½-2 hours until the sauce thickens.
+- Combine and simmer: Tip the cooked beans into the sauce, add 400ml water, and bring to a simmer.
+Cook on low for 1½–2 hours, stirring occasionally, until the sauce thickens.